 Note that if you choose not to opt in to receiving our promotional communications, we may still e-mail or communicate with you from time to time if we need to provide you with information or if we need to request information from you with respect to a transaction initiated by you or for other legitimate non-marketing reasons.

 VIII.
 SECURITY OF YOUR INFORMATION

 We work to protect the security of your information during transmission by using secure sockets layer (sometimes referred to as “SSL”) software that encrypts information you input.
 You can further help to ensure your security by taking a few simple precautions.
 For instance, you should protect against unauthorized access to your Carnegie Hall account username and password, and to your computer.
 You should also be sure to sign off when you have finished using a shared computer.

 We employ technical and physical safeguards to help prevent unauthorized access to user information that we maintain.
 Since no safeguards are one hundred percent secure, we cannot guarantee that our safeguards will prevent every unauthorized attempt to access, use or disclose personal information.
 Please notify us if you become aware of any issues.

 Do Not Track (DNT) is a concept that has been promoted by regulatory agencies such as the U.S. Federal Trade Commission for the Internet industry to develop and implement a mechanism for allowing Internet users to control the tracking of their online activities across websites by using browser settings.
 The World Wide Web Consortium has been working with industry groups, Internet browsers, technology companies, and regulators to develop a DNT technology standard.

-Our website does not follow Do Not Track settings in your browser because we use third-party services to conduct certain activities, such as Google Analytics, Google AdSense and Canopy Labs, which do not follow DNT settings.
+Our website does not follow Do Not Track settings in your browser because we use third-party services to conduct certain activities, such as Google Analytics and Google AdSense, which do not follow DNT settings.